nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/tflm_cifar10/readme.md

 │   └── model.h
 ├── tflm/
 │   └── model.cpp
-└── pcq_npu/                 # NPU version of the model files
+│── pcq_npu/                  # NPU version of the model files
-    ├── cifarnet_quant_int8_npu.tflite
+│   ├── cifarnet_quant_int8_npu.tflite
-    ├── model_cifarnet_ops_npu.cpp
+│   ├── model_cifarnet_ops_npu.cpp
-    └── model_data.h
+│   └── model_data.h           # Model data file
+└── <board_name_folder> (e.g. mimxrt700evk_cm33_core0)
+    └── middleware_eiq_neutron # Neutron-Software files
+        ├── NeutronDriver.h
+        ├── NeutronErrors.h
+        └── cm33
+            ├── libNeutronDriver.a
+            └── libNeutronFirmware.a
 ```

+For the boards with NPU hardware, the model file is located in the `pcq_npu/` folder.
+(For the boards without NPU hardware, the CPU version of the model file is located in the `pcq/` folder.)

-The library files and header files in the `cm33/`, `driver_include/`, and `include/` folders are Neutron-Software related files.
+The header files and library files in the `<board_name_folder>/middleware_eiq_neutron` folder are Neutron-Software related files.

 Users can update the Neutron-Software version in this project by replacing these four files: `NeutronDriver.h`, `NeutronErrors.h`, `libNeutronDriver.a`, and `libNeutronFirmware.a`.

-(For the boards without NPU hardware, the CPU version of the model file is located in the `pcq/` folder.)

 ## Replace the model file